hyurl/sfn/docs/v1/en-US/mixins-aop.md

 ### Internal Hook Interface

-SFN reserved a hook interface `lifeCycle`, used to control all activities related to server startup and shutdown, also you can add your own logic to this interface, to open or close some resources during startup and shutdown.
+SFN reserved a hook interface [lifeCycle](/api/v1/Hook#app_hooks_lifeCycle), used to control all activities related to server startup and shutdown, also you can add your own logic to this interface, to open or close some resources during startup and shutdown.
 The following example comes from the SFN website itself.

 ```typescript
 // Try to safely close the logger service.